syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Selection.md

 It is possible to clear the selection in TreeGrid at run-time using the [`clearSelection`](/api/js/ejtreegrid#methods:clearselection "clearSelection") method.

 The specific row will be deselected when the row index is passed as the method parameter.
-If the index is not passed, then all the selected rows in tree grid will be deselected.
+If the index is not passed, then all the selected rows in TreeGrid will be deselected.

 {% highlight CSHTML %}